the-technat/the-technat/README.md

 ### Nathanael Liechti

-Hi I'm technat.
-Kubernetes engineer, minimalist, perfectionist, optimist and enthusiast for everything that looks like a container.
+Hi I'm technat. system engineer, minimalist, perfectionist, optimist and enthusiast for everything that looks like a container.
 I've got zero background in classic IT and was born into the cloud-native world (does this explain my optimistic approach sometimes 😉?)

 - 🔭 I’m currently working on everything and nothing 😎
 - 🌱 I’m always learning many things in parallel